ringcentral/engage-digital-api-docs/docs/postman.md

-# Using Postman to Test Engage Digital APIs
+# Using Postman to Test RingCX Digital APIs

-For easy testing using [Postman](https://www.getpostman.com/), RingCentral provides a Postman 2.0 Collection for Engage Digital.
-It is based on the RingCentral Engage Digital OpenAPI 3.0 Specificaion.
+For easy testing using [Postman](https://www.getpostman.com/), RingCentral provides a Postman 2.0 Collection for RingCX Digital.
+It is based on the RingCentral RingCX Digital OpenAPI 3.0 Specificaion.
 While Postman can import an OpenAPI 3.0 Specification directly, RingCentral recommends using the Collection as it provides better authorization handling using Postman variables and environments as recommended by Postman.

 The files are available here: